jsjro/crud-example-backend-springboot/README.md

 ### Back-end

-The back-end is using an [PostgreSQL database](https://www.postgresql.org) behind to store the tutorial.
+The back-end is using an [PostgreSQL database](https://www.postgresql.org) behind to store the post.

 ## How to build and execute it